KXBL

-KXBL (99.5 FM "Big Country 99.5") is a commercial radio station licensed to Henryetta, Oklahoma, and serving the Tulsa metropolitan area.
-It is owned by Griffin Media and it airs a classic country radio format.
-On Sunday mornings, it plays Southern Gospel music.
-The studios are on North Boston Avenue, near Interstate 244 in Downtown Tulsa.
+KXBL (98.5 MHz) is a commercial radio station in Tulsa, Oklahoma, United States.
+The station is owned by Griffin Media and it airs a country music radio format.
+In 1988, the FM station picked up the heritage KVOO-FM call sign and country format from its AM sister station (now KOTV).
+The studios are on North Boston Avenue in downtown Tulsa.

-KXBL has an effective radiated power (ERP) of 100,000 watts, the maximum for most FM stations in the U.S. It shares a tower with television station KTPX-TV on Belcher Road in Mounds, Oklahoma.
-KBXL broadcasts in the HD Radio hybrid format.
+KXBL has an effective radiated power (ERP) of 100,000 watts, the maximum for most stations in the U.S. The transmitter is on Oklahoma State Highway 97 in the Osage Reservation, north of Sand Springs, Oklahoma.
+KXBL is licensed by the FCC to broadcast in the HD Radio format.